0foo/study_notes/rhcsa/topics/resource_management/LVM.md

      LABEL=mydata /mnt/mydata ext4 defaults 0 2
      ```

-**5. Add new partitions and logical volumes, and swap to a system non-destructively:**
+* Add new partitions and logical volumes, and swap to a system non-destructively:
    - **New Partitions:** Use tools like `fdisk`, `gdisk`, or `parted` to create new partitions without destroying existing data.
      ```bash
      fdisk /dev/sdX